mje-nz/blog.mje.nz/_posts/2019-07-23-coloured-latexmk-output.md

 ```

 To use it, put it in the same directory as your TeX files and add `$pdflatex = "./filter.py pdflatex %O %S";` to your `latexmkrc`.
+Note that the script doesn't handle TeX input prompts, so you should use `-interaction=nonstopmode` to avoid them (see [my next post](/2019-07-31-quietex/) for more).

 [^1]: Naturally, [his personal website](http://www.personal.psu.edu/~jcc8/index.html) has a picture of him as a young man!
+[^2]: I got the idea for this from [this Stack Overflow answer](https://tex.stackexchange.com/a/406370).